Small Intestinal Bacterial Overgrowth: What to Know

 False negatives

 False negatives in breath tests can arise from conditions like achalasia or gastroparesis, which prevent carbohydrate substrates from reaching the small intestine.
 Delayed orocecal transit time and excessive methane-producing bacteria can also reduce breath hydrogen levels.
 Small intestinal fungal overgrowth should be considered if SIBO symptoms persist despite antibiotic treatment.
-Additionally, patterns once deemed normal, may indicate problematic bacteria, leading to false negatives.
+Additionally, patterns once considered normal may indicate the presence of problematic bacteria, leading to false negatives.

 SIBO location

-Breath tests often target the upper part of the small intestine, but SIBO can occur in other parts.
+Breath tests often target the upper part of the small intestine; however, SIBO can occur in other parts as well.
 This can lead to false negatives, as the bacteria causing SIBO may not reach the testing site.

 Sensitivity